QualitativeDataRepository/dvcurator-python/_sources/dev.rst.txt

 dvcurator is written to be run either as a native python program or compiled with pyinstaller.

 To run as an interpreted program, dvcurator is a python package.
-From within a freshly cloned repo, you can run the program with `python -m .` or install with `python -m pip install .`
+From within a freshly cloned repo, you can run the program with `python -m dvcurator` or install with `python -m pip install dvcurator`

-There are two spec files, `win.spec` and `mac.spec` to create native Windows or Mac applications with pyinstaller.
+There are two spec files, `win.spec` and `mac.spec` to create native Windows or Mac applications with pyinstaller, e.g. `pyinstaller mac.spec`.
 NOTE: you need to be on the platform in question to compile a native executable!

 Program organization
 ====================